 Studying in the library

 Wellington’s branch libraries are community focal points, providing knowledge facilities and resources in a welcoming environment.
-Arapaki Manners Library and Service Centre is now open and our 11 branch libraries remain open to the public.
+Arapaki Manners Library and Service Centre and He Matapihi Molesworth Library are now open and our 11 branch libraries remain open to the public.
 We encourage you to make use of these spaces and our Community Centres throughout Wellington.
-Our new central city library, He Matapihi Molesworth Library, is being developed in the National Library and is due to open in October.
 Planning is underway for a third new central city library in the Harbour City Centre on Brandon Street.
 This is expected to open early next year.

 Wellington Library branches